-Upon completion of the audit of the Consolidated Financial Statements and the Trust Funds for the Corporation of Haldimand County, for the year ending December 31, 2017, the requisite "Audit Findings Letter" was received by County staff, dated August 15, 2018.
-The letter is attached for Council's information (Attachment #1).
+Upon completion of the audit of the Consolidated Financial Statements and the Trust Funds for the Corporation of Haldimand County, for the year ending December 31, 2019, the requisite "Audit Findings Letters" were received by County staff, dated November 17, 2020.
+These letters are attached for Council's information (Attachment #1).
 GAAS requires the auditors to comment on the following areas: evaluation of internal controls, significant accounting principles, significant unusual transactions, accounting estimates, disagreements with management, issues identified and difficulties encountered during the audit.